-Both can "immunotypes" and "immune entropy" may help identify older adults at risk of poor vaccine immunogenicity.
+Both can immunotypes and immune entropy may help identify older adults at risk of poor vaccine immunogenicity.

-- Immunotypes: In the Dutch VITAL cohort study nine immunotypes were identified reflecting immune aging patterns, which were better predictors of immune changes than chronological age alone. - Immune entropy: captures the complexity of the immune network and reflects the total perturbations in the immune network in a single variable.
+- Immunotypes: VITAL cohort identified nine immunotypes reflecting immune aging patterns, which were better predictors of immune changes than chronological age alone. - Immune entropy: captures the complexity of the immune network and reflects the total perturbations in the immune network in a single variable.
 Higher immune entropy indicates greater immune system disruption, which is associated with factors like age, sex, and CMV-seropositivity.
 Immune entropy can't be quickly changed but lifelong interventions can help lower it, improving vaccine responses.